dcunited001/dcunited001.github.io/_drafts/2016-01-28-composition-in-film-mise-en-vr.md

 has a particular style of cinematography, including a perculiar approach to mise en scene.
-This got me thinking a lot about how the director sourced locations for these shots, since there seems to be suble iconography in some of these shots, which add to the depth of the film's overall message.
+This got me thinking a lot about how the director sourced locations for these shots, since there seems to be subtle iconography in some of these shots, which add to the depth of the film's overall message.

 So, what is the process used to source these shots?
 And why does it